-As a director, Stan has directed approximately 35 productions at Baylor and beyond, including productions of THE ORESTEIA, ROMEO AND JULIET, THE CAUCASIAN CHALK CIRCLE, NOISES OFF, THE SHAPE OF THINGS, URINETOWN, THE MUSICAL, ANNA IN THE TROPICS, and THOROUGHLY MODERN MILLIE.
+As a director, Stan has directed approximately 35 productions at Baylor and beyond, including productions of THE ORESTEIA, ROMEO AND JULIET, THE CAUCASIAN CHALK CIRCLE, NOISES OFF, THE SHAPE OF THINGS, URINETOWN, THE MUSICAL, ANNA IN THE TROPICS, THOROUGHLY MODERN MILLIE, LEGALLY BLONDE, and APPROPRIATE.

 As an actor, Stan has performed in numerous productions, and made his Off-Broadway debut in 2006 in Horton Foote's THE TRAVELING LADY (Drama Desk Nomination for Outstanding Revival of a Play) in the role of Slim.
 In 2008, he played the role of Valdez in a critically acclaimed production of Craig Wright's drama THE UNSEEN at the Out-of-the-Loop Festival in Dallas, Texas.

 In March of 2009, Stan went on to play the role of Valdez in the Off-Broadway premiere of THE UNSEEN at the historic Cherry Lane Theatre with playwright Craig Wright making "tweaks" to the script especially for this production.